 /roms/atarist/

-Safely unmount the Flash Drive before transferring it back to the Raspberry Pi.
-This time all the ROMs copied onto the Flash Drive are going to be transferred onto RetroPie’s MicroSD card.
-Allow enough time until the LED stops blinking again, or at least the amount of time it took to copy the ROM files onto the Flash Drive.
+Safely unmount the flash drive before transferring it back to the Raspberry Pi.
+This time all the ROMs copied onto the flash drive are going to be transferred onto RetroPie’s MicroSD card.
+Allow enough time until the LED stops blinking again, or at least the amount of time it took to copy the ROM files onto the flash drive.

-Once this is done, the Flash Drive can be removed from the Raspberry Pi and RetroPie needs to be rebooted or EmulationStation needs to be restarted.
+Once this is done, the flash drive can be removed from the Raspberry Pi and RetroPie needs to be rebooted or EmulationStation needs to be restarted.

 From the EmulationStation Main Menu go to QUIT and press the A-key -> choose RESTART EMULATIONSTATION and press the A-key -> Choose YES with the A-key.